Lake Management Plan

 Lake vegetation management

-Contract with external consultant(s) expertise to assist in additional surveys, other data collections, effectively analyzing and addressing invasive plants (AIS), native plant overgrowth and algae proliferation and/or meet MN DNR requirements for an AIS permit with a variance (as needed).
+2019 – Contract with external consultant(s) expertise to assist in additional surveys, other data collections, effectively analyzing and addressing invasive plants (AIS), native plant overgrowth and algae proliferation and/or meet MN DNR requirements for an AIS permit variance.

 2020 – Initial meeting with consultant and Sherburne SWCD.
-Vegetation plan will be a section in the 2021-2024 Lake Management Plan and water quality, fisheries and future sedimentation control will also be addressed.
-Funds will be utilized over multiple years to support new plan development.
+Vegetation plan is one element of the 2021-2025 Lake Management Plan and water quality, fisheries and future sedimentation control will also be addressed.

 2021 – Paid for an added June point-intercept survey to document the late emergence of Curly-leaf pondweed.